-- The applicant objects to the entry of a discharge from remaining debts (Restschuldbefreiung) in the records of the joined party, SCHUFA Holding AG, a private credit information agency.
-He requests that the defendant take steps to ensure the deletion of the entry from the records of SCHUFA Holding AG, which reads as follows: - 2 Information from public registers.
+- 2 The applicant in the present case likewise objects to the entry of a discharge from remaining debts (Restschuldbefreiung) in the records of the joined party SCHUFA Holding AG, a private credit information agency.
+He requests that the defendant take steps to ensure the deletion of the entry from the records of SCHUFA Holding AG, which reads as follows: - 3 Information from public registers.